SAP/ui5-webcomponents/README.md

 Afterwards, you can find the build output in the `dist` folder of the corresponding package folder.
 For example, to find the Button component (that belongs to the `main` package), look inside the `packages/main/dist` folder.

+*Note: before building the project you can also set the `PUBLIC_DEPLOY_PATH` environment variable to specify the path where non-bundled assets will be fetched from*

+*For example: ``

 ## Limitations
 None as of 1.0.0-rc.8